Rory-Mac/personal-website/_posts/2023-07-23-Existential-Risk.markdown

 Recognition by world leaders of the phrase coined by Reagan and Gorbachev, that a "nuclear was cannot be won and must never be fought" is perhaps an even more important diplomatic development, realised by world scientists observing that a nuclear war is likely to end civilisation, along with the lives of five billion people<sup>17</sup>.
- This sentiment has been further affirmed by a joint statement made by The People’s Republic of China, the French Republic, the Russian Federation, the United Kingdom of Great Britain and Northern Ireland, and the United States of America, as recent as January 2022<sup>18</sup>.
-A further note, one that is hopefully in the mind of any president awoken to the threat of nuclear holocaust, is the fact that all major nuclear powers have retaliatory strike capabilities.
+ This sentiment has been further affirmed by a joint statement made by The People’s Republic of China, the French Republic, the Russian Federation, the United Kingdom of Great Britain and Northern Ireland, and the United States of America, as recent as January 2022<sup>18</sup>.</p>
+<p>One further note, hopefully in the mind of any president awoken to the threat of nuclear holocaust, is the fact that all major nuclear powers have retaliatory strike
+capabilities.
 This includes Russia, China, and the United States, all of which implement a Nuclear triad composed of one third Submarine-Launched Ballistic Missiles that are impervious to a preventative first-strike.
 This means that were the president to make no decisision against an imminent first strike, mutually assured destruction would still apply to the sending party of the first-strike.</p>
 <p>In all our discussion thus far, it seems to be the case that the rationality of individuals has been the most signficant preventative measure against nuclear holocaust.
-The problem of cumulative probability remains.
+However, the problem of cumulative probability remains.
 No matter how small the chance of nuclear war occurring, the chance becomes inevitable over a long enough time period, assuming the change of occurrence is not decreasing at an exponential rate.
 It seems obvious that the change of nuclear holocaust is not exponentially lower today than it was decades past, and thus, this disturbing feature of probability remains.</p>
 <p>Measures that exist to delay such an inevitably include traditional diplomacy, nuclear non-proliferation agreements, transparency and information exchange